 Bathroom Layouts That Work

-A good layout is key to a successful bath remodel.
-Former Fine Homebuilding editor Scott Gibson explains why in this excerpt from his book, Bathroom Ideas that Work.
+Scott Gibson explains why a good layout is key to a successful bath remodel in this excerpt from his book, Bathroom Ideas That Work.

 A bathroom remodel can range from something as simple as upgrading a vanity or replacing a toilet to a complete overhaul, which includes the relocation of plumbing and electrical lines or even enlarging the room.
 Layout is a key consideration, not only because it has a major impact on what the remodeled space will be like, but also because it affects the overall scope and cost of the project.

 Creating a large bathroom opens the door to a number of design options, including the addition of a large soaking tub or walk-in shower that wouldn’t be possible in a smaller space.
 It’s one argument in favor of expanding an existing bathroom into an adjacent bedroom or closet.

 There’s no better place to start than with the bathroom you already have.
 Its shortcomings as well as the features you’d like to preserve can be a guide to what you want in a new bathroom.
 You might be lacking storage for linens, feel cramped when there’s more than one person at the sink, or find there’s not enough room around the tub to towel off comfortably after a bath.
 On the other hand you might want to keep the vanity sink for storage or the tub/shower unit because you have three young kids.
 Whether you work with a design professional or devise your own room layout, a detailed scale drawing will help you spot problems and envision design solutions.